 • Sometimes a tattoo just needs to scab.
 If it does form a scab discontinue the ointment or moisturizer.
 Let the tattoo 'dry heal'.
 You will have to keep an eye on it and keep any scabs from getting pulled off prematurely, but personally, I find it to be the best way.
 If anything, apply a sparing amount of moisturizer or ointment twice a day or less, if at all.
 No matter what, your body will heal.
 Touch ups are always available.

 Use one or both of the following solutions for healing piercings:

 • Packaged sterile saline solution with no additives (read the label), or a non-iodized sea salt mixture: Dissolve 1/4 teaspoon of non-iodized (iodine-free) sea salt into one cup (8 oz.) of warm distilled or bottled water.
 A stronger mixture is not better; a saline solution that is too strong can irritate the piercing.

 • A mild, fragrance-free liquid soap—preferably anti-microbial or germicidal.

 • WASH your hands thoroughly prior to cleaning or touching your piercing for any reason.

-• SALINE soak for five to ten minutes once or more per day.
+• SALINE soak for 30 seconds 2-3 times per day.
 Invert a cup of warm saline solution over the area to form a vacuum.
 For certain piercings it may be easier to apply using clean gauze or paper towels saturated with saline solution.
 A brief rinse afterward will remove any residue.

 • SOAP no more than once or twice a day.
 While showering, lather up a pearl size drop of the soap to clean the jewelry and the piercing.
 Leave the cleanser on the piercing no more than thirty seconds.